QuentinRa/blog.quentinra.dev/info/ocaml/intro/fp.md

 * Following the concept above, in functional languages, everything is a value, a function, an assignation too!
 We are writing expressions (evaluated as a value) and not a statement (assigning a variable, ...)
-* **Implicit types** means you usually don't explicitely write the type of a variable
+* **Implicit types** means you usually don't explicitly write the type of a variable
 *  **Immutable** means that you can't change the value of a variable unless you create a new one.
-* **Purity** means that each statement of your code is an expression, meaning that a function must returns something.
-Your code mustn't have side-effects (such as writing in a file) like statement where someone reading your code can't predict the outcome.
+* **Purity** means that each statement of your code is an expression, meaning that a function must return something.
+Your code mustn't have side-effects (such as writing in a file) like a statement in your code that you can't predict the outcome.

 You may read some articles